 The Department of Physics offers the opportunity for students to pursue a Ph.D. in many areas of experimental and theoretical physics.
-Entering students typically have undergraduate degrees in physics or related fields, and are drawn from the most qualified applicants from around the world.
+Entering students typically have undergraduate degrees in physics or related fields, and are drawn from among the most qualified applicants around the world.
 The department does not offer a terminal master's program; however, a student can specialize in physics in the master's program offered by the Physical Sciences Division.

 General Admissions Information

 For admission to the doctoral program in Physics, a bachelor's degree in any physical science or engineering is required.
 The General GRE and the Physics Subject GRE are both required.
 The average GRE Subject Test score for the Class of 2014-15 was 840, and 90 students were admitted from 596 applicants.
 Students from non-English speaking countries are required to demonstrate proficiency in English via the TOEFL or the IELTS examination.
 On the TOEFL we require a minimum total score of 102 with 26 in each area except speaking for which we require a score of 24.
 All admitted graduate students are appointed as teaching or research assistants with full financial aid.
 The Department of Physics also awards a few special fellowships.

 IMPORTANT: Applicants should enter all the information being requested before submitting the application form.
 This includes your GPA and the required test scores (GRE and TOEFL).
 You must take the GRE Physics Subject Test on or before the October test.
 There is no longer a November subject test.
 Please take the General Test as early as possible.
 Log in to the following URLs to get the details on the GRE and the TOEFL schedules and related information: http://www.ets.org/gre and http://www.ets.org/toefl (for international students).